 A disease that practically kills off all infected untreated herds of non-native cattle and their crossbreeds, is bound to be a major issue in any country where livestock still supports the economy, on top of being a major source of food security, and household nutrition.

-While many farmers resorted to spraying cattle with acaricides to try and control tick vectors, this has also led to an endemic rise in acaricide resistant ticks due to over spraying, acaricide admixing, and use of unregistered acaricides as well as fake agro-chemicals smuggled into the country.
+While many farmers resorted to spraying cattle with acaricides to try and control tick vectors, this has also led to an endemic rise in acaricide-resistant ticks due to over-spraying, acaricide admixing, and the use of unregistered acaricides as well as fake agrochemicals smuggled into the country.

 However, Ugandan cows could soon be made immune to EastCoastFever and other prevalent tickborne pathogenic diseases.